Surrogacy FAQ

 Qualifications to Become a Surrogate Mother

-- Overall good health without any psychiatric illness or sexually transmitted diseases.
+• Overall good health without any major health concerns or psychiatric illness.

 After meeting these rigorous requirements, Shared Conception proceeds with the screening phase.

-- Full and thorough review of all official medical records directly obtained from treating physicians.
-These records will be reviewed only by a medical professional.
+• Full and thorough review of all available medical records by a medical professional.

 How do you match couples and surrogates?